Bobby Orr: Style of play

 Orr's style of play was hard on his left knee, leading to injuries and surgeries that shortened his career.
 The left knee took all of the punishment and was operated on "13 or 14" times according to Orr.
 Orr was a left-hand shot who played the right side.
 He would race down the right wing with the puck and attempt to beat the opposing defenceman using his speed and strength.
 He 'protected the puck', leading with his left knee, and holding his left arm up to fend off opponents.
 This put him into a position where a hit by the opposing defencemen would often hit the left knee.
 Also, he would often end up crashing into either the opposing goalie, the net or the end boards.
 "It was the way I played," Orr has said.
 "I liked to carry the puck and if you do that, you're going to get hit.
 I wish I'd played longer, but I don't regret it."
 Orr stated in 2008.
 "I had a style—when you play, you play all-out.
 I tried to do things.
 I didn't want to sit back.
 I wanted to be involved."

 His right knee was basically undamaged during his career; his left knee looks like "a road map of downtown Boston" according to sportswriter Bob McKenzie.
 His left knee was used in a MasterCard commercial in 2008, his scar lines used in an animation connecting his many achievements to the year of the individual scar line.
 According to a 2009 Sports Illustrated article Orr has since had two knee replacement surgeries that have left him pain-free.

-Orr also had a deadly accurate shot, as goaltender Philadelphia Flyers Bernie Parent admitted "If his shot is on net, it's a goal".
+Orr also had a deadly accurate shot, as Philadelphia Flyers goaltender Bernie Parent admitted "If his shot is on net, it's a goal".
 Orr used little to no tape on his stick.
 In his autobiography, Orr: My Story, he said "In my case, I liked the feel of the puck on the blade without any tape at all...
 So the idea came to me that if I had to have tape on my stick, I would use as little as possible.
 Over the years, I used less and less until I was down to a single stripe.
 And eventually I ended up with no tape at all."